skulpt/skulpt/source/introduction.rst

 .. admonition:: Self  Check

-   To Make sure you understand how operators are implemented in Python classes, and how to properly write methods, write some methods to implement *, /, and - .
+   To make sure you understand how operators are implemented in Python classes, and how to properly write methods, write some methods to implement ``*, /,`` and ``-`` .
 Also implement comparison operators > and <

    .. actex:: self_check_4